A Woman on Women

 Itâ€™s a little disheartening to me to look at the mountain of â€œevidenceâ€ each side of the issue has, to know that many, many people have thought through this and not come to any real conclusion that feels satisfactory to me.

-But here are my random thoughts when I step away from the dividing lines of the argument: I believe that God created male and female both in His image and that each gender reflects His heart and image uniquely and meaningfully.
+I believe that God created male and female both in His image and that each gender reflects His heart and image uniquely and meaningfully.

 Jesusâ€™ response to women in the Gospels was always one that invited women to speak, to act, to be.
 (A great book on this is The Feminine Soul by Janet Davis.)